nobitagit/knowledge/running/readme.md

 Use [this](https://www.omnicalculator.com/sports/training-pace).
 Put in a recent running result and calculate your paces.

+## How to test your MHR (Max heart rate)

+- You need to be well rested.
+See [this source](https://youtu.be/lmB5cTOWCbs?t=330).
+You won't be able to hit your MHR when tired.
+- Inclination doesn't matter.
+See [here](https://youtu.be/lmB5cTOWCbs?t=626)
+-

 ## Tempo run

 Use the best pace you can sustain for 60 minutes.